Pink Season

-Pink Season is the second and final studio album by Pink Guy, a character played by Japanese entertainer and musician George "Joji" Miller.
+Pink Season is the only studio album by Pink Guy, a character played by Japanese-Australian entertainer and musician George "Joji" Miller.
 It was released on 4 January 2017.
 It features 35 songs ranging from various points in his YouTube career and is primarily produced by Miller himself.
 It peaked at number 70 on the Billboard 200.

 Background and release

 George "Joji" Miller, the creator and player of Filthy Frank, has always loved to create music as he elaborates in an interview with Pigeons and Planes.

-In 2011, Miller created a channel centered around his character, "Filthy Frank" to promote his music.
+In 2011, Miller created a channel centered around his character, "Filthy Frank", to promote his music.
 As his channel grew, he created more bizarre characters, most notably Pink Guy, an aptly named character consisting of Miller in a pink body suit.
 Periodically, Miller would upload music videos to his channel which were equally diverse in musical design and visuals, ranging from Pink Guy making rice balls to his adoration of hentai.

 In 2014, he released a collection of a select number of songs, titled Pink Guy (stylized in all caps), compiled under the pseudonym that most relates to the tone of the music.
 After the release, Miller went back to his normal uploading schedule.

 Throughout mid-2016, he hinted at the release of Pink Season in several of his videos.
 He continued to hype up his album by promoting on Twitter up until its release.